why Microvast Holdings Inc. [MVST] is a Good Choice for Investors After New Price Target of $4.00

 “Our first quarter revenue performance exceeded our expectations and our order book looks very strong,” said Craig Webster, Microvast’s Chief Financial Officer.
 “Looking forward, we are focused on sales growth throughout the year, growing our multi-year order book and executing on our capacity expansion plans, which are well underway and fully funded from our cash on hand.”.

-The market cap for MVST stock reached $1.03 billion, with 298.84 million shares outstanding and 164.50 million shares in the current float.
-Compared to the average trading volume of 1.22M shares, MVST reached a trading volume of 26811176 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for MVST stock reached $898.49 million, with 298.84 million shares outstanding and 170.69 million shares in the current float.
+Compared to the average trading volume of 1.86M shares, MVST reached a trading volume of 6852086 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Microvast Holdings Inc. [MVST]?